ud-turkic/udtw25/index.md

 ## Program

-TBD
+The workshop will be organized into two sessions:

+**Session 1: Presentations (09:00–10:30)**

+09:00–09:15  Issues related to the copula in Turkic languages — Jonathan Washington 09:15–09:30  The "-ki" suffix annotation in Turkic languages — Nikolett Mus 09:30–09:45  New parallel treebanks — several collaborators 09:45–10:00  Uzbek treebank — Sanatbek
+10:00–10:15  Karakalpak language — Ayperi
+10:15–10:30  Q&A for all presentations

+**Coffee Break (10:30–11:00)**

+**Session 2: Panel Discussion (11:00–13:00)**

+Panel discussion on open questions, annotation challenges, and community topics related to UD Turkic treebanks.
+All participants are welcome to join and contribute.

-## Registration
+## Registration (closed)

-If you are interested in participating in the 2nd Workshop on Universal Dependencies for Turkic Languages, please complete the [registration form](https://forms.gle/VB9fBKDMrJdRucA16) by **June ~~10~~ 30, 2025**.
-The same form can be used to submit your abstract if you would like to present at the workshop.
+~~If you are interested in participating in the 2nd Workshop on Universal Dependencies for Turkic Languages, please complete the [registration form](https://forms.gle/VB9fBKDMrJdRucA16) by **June 30, 2025**.
+The same form can be used to submit your abstract if you would like to present at the workshop.~~

+The registration for the workshop is now closed.
+Everyone is welcome to attend the workshop and participate in the discussions.

 ## Organizers